ekemper/application-flow/prompt_instructions.md

         Prioritize clarity, quantifiable achievements, and job-specific phrasing.

 OUTPUT FORMAT
-    Return your response as three separate documents:
+    Return your response as a pure JSON object with the following structure:

-    "resume"
+    {
-        A full HTML version of the resume, using the original as a base, with suggested improvements inserted in red as new <li> items and annotated with HTML comments.
-This output document MUST contain all the original content from the original resume with new bullets appended to each section.
+        "resume": "A full HTML version of the resume with suggestions", "cover_letter": "A revised plain text version of the cover letter, reflecting all suggested changes."

-    "cover_letter"
+    }

-        A revised plain text version of the cover letter, reflecting all suggested changes.
+    The output MUST NOT CONTAIN any markdown syntax such as ```json.
+The output needs to be PURE JSON!